Governors’ Written Statement of Behaviour Principles

 Consequences and sanctions

-When a pupil’s behaviour does need challenging, we use Trackit Lights to log low-level behaviour and give visual warnings to help the pupil visualise the behaviour policy and the expectations of the classroom.
-Class teachers give a verbal warning to a child who is not following the School Rules or making good behaviour choices.
+When a pupil’s behaviour does need challenging, Class teachers give a verbal warning to a child who is not following the School Rules or making good behaviour choices.
 This warning encourages the child to stop what they are doing and reflect on how they can improve.
-After two verbal warnings, the teacher will issue a yellow light which is recorded on Trackit Lights.
-Children are encouraged to make a positive change in their behaviour so that they don't end the day on yellow.
+Children are encouraged to make a positive change in their behaviour.

 Every day is a new day.
 No child will be treated differently because of a choice they made on a previous day.
 It is very important that all children recognise that they have a fresh start and a new opportunity to have a green light day.